demisto/content/Packs/Core/Playbooks/playbook-Suspicious_Hidden_User_Created_README.md

 Investigation:

-- Check if the user is local or domain
+- Check if the user is local or domain.
-- For domain users: Retrieve AD attributes, including password expiration
+- For domain users: Retrieve AD attributes, including password expiration.
-- For local users: run a Powershell command to get "Password Expires" attribute of the local user
+- For local users: Run a Powershell command to get "Password Expires" attribute of the local user.
-- Get risk level for the affected host
+- Get risk level for the affected host.
-- Search for related Script Engine Activity alerts in the incident
+- Search for related Script Engine Activity alerts in the incident.

 Containment:
+- For alerts determined to be true positives, suggest to the analyst to disable the user.

-- Disable the suspicious user account (domain or local).
+- Upon analyst approval: Disable the suspicious user account (domain or local).
 - If a related alert about malicious activity exists, kill the Causality Group Owner (CGO) process that created the suspicious user.

 Requirements: